kjare/SDM-project/SRSDocument.md

 ## Functional requirements:
 All the Students can view Registration and login screen upon visiting the exam urn.
 Student can login into the exam portal through their correct login credentials only.
-Instruction will be displayed on theirs screen.
+Instruction will be displayed on their screen.
 Timer should be kept on the top left side of the screen for students’ well awareness during the exam.
 Student can review the previous attempted question at any time during the exam.
 In case of incorrect password or forget password student can reset their password with the help of administrator/examiner.
 Administrator will be able to view Registration and login page will be displayed to screen.